-electronic database
+electronic data-base

 Review log for trends each time an entry is made to discover potentially related cases and/or involvement of a common implicated food or place that might otherwise go undetected.
+(MPR 16)

-Document the date of this review on the complaint intake form or in the complaint database.
+Document the date of this review and who completed the review on the complaint intake form or in the complaint database.
+(MPR 16)

 When an agency has multiple geographically separated offices, periodically share with or send copies of logs to a central coordinating office for review.

 Notification of State agencies by LHD